 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
+This is an unenforceable public health goal.

 Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that the addition of a disinfectant is necessary for the control of microbial contaminants, such as bacteria.